March 7th, 2027

 A Time for Connection

-Pretzel Sunday is, at its core, a celebration of community and connection.
-It's a time to put aside differences and come together, sharing in the joy and simplicity of a freshly baked pretzel.
+Pretzel Sunday is, at its heart, a celebration of community and connection.
+It's a day to set aside differences and come together, sharing in the simple joy of a freshly baked pretzel.
+As you bite into a warm, soft pretzel, surrounded by loved ones and the melodic sounds of laughter, there's an undeniable sense of belonging, a feeling of being part of something larger than oneself.

 The Legacy of Pretzel Sunday